Download a PDF of the 2017 Quills Frequently Asked Questions.

 How many people can be in a group entry?

-A maximum of four entrants can be included in a formal application.
+A maximum of four entrants can be included in a group entry.

 What are the rules for group entries?

-For each entry, groups complete one registration with the first name listed as the lead entrant.
+For each entry, groups complete one registration with the first name listed as the primary entrant.

 Be aware that the order of the names as given in the group entry process is the order used on all publicity and trophies.
 You cannot change this order after an entry is submitted, so please consult with all members before entering.